siderolabs/talos/docs/website/content/v0.3/en/guides/metal/index.md

 In the previous step, the Talos configuration was generated in your working directory as `talosconfig`.

 By default, the Talos configuration points to a single node.
-This can be overridden at runtime via `--target <ip>` flag so you can point to another node in your cluster.
+This can be overridden at runtime via `--nodes <ip>` flag so you can point to another node in your cluster.

 Next, we'll need to generate the kubeconfig for our cluster.
 This can be achieved by runng `osctl kubeconfig`.